JK1320/color-button-react-testing/README.md

 * npm test
 * Wallaby.js    (extension for checking testing errors, free? )
 * jest and react testing library work together:
-        - to get DOM elements use testing library queries
+        - to get DOM elements use testing library queries (provides virtual DOM for tests)
         - jest is javascript testing library (using methods)
+                        - jest is test runner: finds and runs tests, determines whether tests pass or fail
 * Test-driven development =>=> should write test first then create every element in application
 * screen object comes from testing library